laohacker/accounting_system_project/README.md

 Assumptions </br>
 1. User follow the format for entering the expenditure according to the instructions given to them during input </br>
+2. User inputs only one record for each date.
+Failure to do so will lead to all similar input date records deleted or modified